windup/windup-quickstarts/weblogic-javaee-servlet/rules-xml/README.md

 Remove the Quickstart from Windup
 ---------------------------------

-To remove the rule addon from Windup, simply delete the `WINDUP_HOME/rules/my-hints-rule-provider.windup.xml` file.
+To remove the rule from Windup, simply delete the `WINDUP_HOME/rules/my-hints-rule-provider.windup.xml` file.

 Stop Windup